harveyr/SublimeSnipe/README.md

 ![Screenshot](https://raw.github.com/harveyr/SublimeSnipe/master/snipe2.jpg)

 I threw this together in a hurry.
-I'll try to make it a little more sophisticated shortly, including adding support for a few more languages.
+I'll try to make it a little more sophisticated shortly.

+For example:

+1. I'm not sure what happens when your code hangs.
+1. I need to add support for a few more languages.